 III.
 Upstream structuring of data for transparency reporting

 The third point to consider is growing transparency reporting requirements.
 Over recent years, calls for transparency reports from online services have come from civil society and governments alike.
 This has led to a variety of different frameworks from private actors in the ecosystem and resulted in transparency reporting becoming a key part of digital legislation, as seen in the DSA.
-Transparency is critical to ensure the safe and fair moderation of online platforms.
+Transparency is critical to ensure the safe and fair moderation of An online platform refers to a digital service that enables interactions between two or more sets of users who are distinct but interdependent and use the service to communicate via the internet.
+The phrase "online platform" is a broad term used to refer to various internet services such as marketplaces, search engines, social media, etc. In the DSA, online platforms...
+More.
 To produce comprehensive transparency reports, it is crucial to keep a clear and consistent account of all requests for removal or restriction of content.
 To do this, the tools used by the moderators need to be effective at managing large volumes of notices as well as streamlining storage and labelling of data.

 What does this mean for you?